udohsolomon/minimal-mistakes/_posts/2018-01-01-gaussian-processes-from-ground-up.md

 The intractability of this integral is one of the factors that has contributed to the under-utilization of Bayesian methods by statisticians.

 Since we are usually unable to calculate the denominator, numerical approximations are typically applied to estimate the posterior distribution.
-We will get to the maths of Gaussian processes later in this post, but for now let us get the intuition beyond Gaussian processes.
+We will get to the maths of Gaussian processes later in this post, but for now let us get the intuition behind Gaussian processes.

 Let us say we intend to carry out the measurement of temperature over time using a temperature sensor.
 The measurements will look similar to what we have in the graph below.